 - visual changes

-Not everyone will experience these symptoms, however.
-In many people who do experience them, they may last only a few weeks, according to a systematic review.
+Not everyone will experience these symptoms.
+According to a 2015 review, for some people who do experience symptoms, they may last only a few weeks.

-People should always work with a doctor if they wish to lower their antidepressant dosage or stop taking the drug.
-A doctor can help them safely and gradually taper off the medication.
+A person should always speak with a healthcare professional if they wish to lower their antidepressant dosage or stop taking it altogether.
+A healthcare professional can help them safely and gradually taper off the medication.

 Some research suggests that brain zaps may occur when a person moves their eyes from side to side during antidepressant withdrawal.
-In many cases, however, they seem to happen without warning at any time.
+However, in many cases, they seem to happen without warning at any time.

 - a brief, electrical shock-like feeling in the brain